 Legislative & Public Policy Clinic Goals and Structure

-This Clinic provides an opportunity for students to represent clients to develop legislative, regulatory, or public policy change.
+This Clinic provides an opportunity for students to represent client sponsors to develop legislative or public policy change.
 Students engage with experienced professionals in the Legislature and can develop a network of Capitol area contacts.

 The Legislative & Public Policy Clinic provides a practical skills experience in researching, drafting, and pursuing adoption of California state legislative and public policy changes.
 Students will interact with client sponsors, elected and appointed officials in state government and their staff, lobbyists, and public affairs professionals.
 Students often work to develop coalitions and interact with the media in support of a legislative proposal.

 Students participate in a weekly instructional seminar.
 A total of 150 hours per semester is required.
 The Clinic is a year-long, 3-credit-per-semester clinic, open only to graduating students.

 Prerequisites for Enrollment

 A written application is required.
-Previous or concurrent enrollment in Lawmaking in California (822) is strongly encouraged.
+Previous or concurrent enrollment in Lawmaking in California (822) is required.
 Students participating in the Capital Lawyering Concentration will receive preferred enrollment.